Over (cricket): Overview

-Although this has not always been so, with overs of four and eight balls used in the past, currently an over must consist of six legal deliveries.
-If the bowler bowls a wide or a no-ball, that illegal delivery is not counted towards the six-ball tally, and another delivery must be bowled in its place.
+An over consists of six legal deliveries (although overs of different lengths have been used in the past, including four and eight).
+If the bowler bowls a wide or a no-ball, those deliveries are not counted towards the six-ball tally, and additional delivery must be bowled.

-During the middle of an over, in the event that a bowler is injured or is sent out of the attack by the umpire (for disciplinary reasons, such as bowling beamers), a teammate completes any remaining deliveries.

-Because a bowler may not bowl consecutive overs, the general tactic is for the captain to appoint two bowlers to alternate overs from opposite ends.
-When one bowler tires or becomes ineffective, the captain will replace that bowler with another.
+Because a bowler may not bowl consecutive overs, the usual tactic is for the captain to appoint two bowlers to bowl alternate overs from opposite ends.
+When a bowler tires or becomes ineffective, the captain will replace that bowler with another.
 The period of time during which a bowler bowls every alternate over is known as a spell.

+If, during the middle of an over, a bowler is injured or is removed from the attack by the umpire for disciplinary reasons (such as bowling beamers), another bowler completes the remaining deliveries.

-In limited overs cricket matches, bowlers are generally restricted in the total number of overs they may bowl in a match.
-The general rule is that no bowler can bowl more than 20% of the total overs per innings; thus, in a 50-over match each bowler can bowl a maximum of 10 overs.
+In limited overs cricket, bowlers are usually restricted in the total number of overs they may bowl in a match.
+The general rule is that no bowler can bowl more than 20% of the total overs in an innings; thus in a 50-over match each bowler can bowl a maximum of 10 overs.

-In Test and first-class cricket, there is no limit to the number of overs in a team's innings, nor is there any limit to how many may be bowled by a single bowler.
+In Test cricket and first-class cricket, there is no limit to the number of overs in a team's innings, nor is there any limit to how many may be bowled by a single bowler.
 In these matches, there is a requirement to bowl a minimum of 90 overs in a day's play, to ensure a good spectacle, and to prevent the fielding team from wasting time for tactical reasons.

-Number of overs in each format of cricket

-There is only one innings per team in these formats: